-Molly Roberts is a photography editor, curator, and photographer.
-Formerly a Senior Photography Editor at National Geographic Magazine, she is now the 2019-20 Knight Fellow at the Ohio University School of Visual Communications.
-With 25 years of experience in the magazine publishing world, she is responsible for the content and appearance of many magazines, books, websites, and apps.
-She is an advocate for powerful visual storytelling and human rights and recently created the non- profit HumanEyesUSA to present documentary photography projects in public spaces and to use powerful imagery to help illuminate complex issues facing America.
+Molly Roberts is a visual storyteller, photography editor, curator, and photographer.
+Recently a Senior Photography Editor at National Geographic Magazine, and the Chief Photography Editor at Smithsonian Magazine, she is responsible for the content and appearance of many magazines, books, websites, and apps.
+She is an advocate for powerful visual storytelling and human rights and created the non-profit HumanEyesUSA to present documentary photography projects in public spaces and to use powerful imagery to help illuminate complex issues facing America.
 Committed to promoting diverse voices in media, she is involved in mentorship with Women Photograph, Art Works Projects and Women Photojournalists of Washington.
 She currently teaches Photojournalism at Ohio University.

 Visual Journalist and Filmmaker

 Almudena Toral is a visual journalist and filmmaker currently based in Miami.
 She heads the feature video team at Univision News Digital.
 The team covers the U.S. and Latin America through video, documentaries, photo essays, visuals for interactives and special projects, illustration and animation.
 Her work has also been published by The New York Times, TIME, The Guardian, AlJazeera, VICE, Huffington Post, Marie Claire, Canal+ and other outlets.
 Prior to joining Univision, Toral taught video storytelling at CUNY Graduate School of journalism, pursued her own projects worldwide, and worked full-time at The New York Times and TIME.